QubesOS/qubes-doc/user/advanced-configuration/secondary-storage.md

 Theses steps assume you have already created a separate Btrfs filesystem for your HDD, that it is encrypted with LUKS and it is mounted.
 It is recommended to use a subvolume as it enables compression and excess storage can be use for other things.

 It is possible to use already available Btrfs storage if it is configured.
-In dom0, available Btrfs storage can be displayed using :
+In dom0, available Btrfs storage can be displayed using:
 ```shell_session
 mount -t btrfs
 btrfs show filesystem
 ```
-To register the storage to qubes :
+To register the storage to qubes:

 ```shell_session
 # <pool_name> is a freely chosen pool name